AntonGole/AvanzaPy/README.md

 # Avanza Trader

-A Python project for automated stock trading using the unofficial Avanza API.
+A Python project for interacting with the Avanza platform using the unofficial Avanza API.
+This project allows you to manage your Avanza account, check your portfolio, search for stocks, and place orders directly from Python.

 ## Setup